slatedocs/slate/source/includes/_PaymentTransaction.md

 Provides feedback that the transaction has been accepted due to user validation.<br>
 `POST https://edna.identitymind.com/im/transaction/<transaction_id>/accepted-user-validated`

-Provides feedback that the transaction has been been rejected due to user validation failure.<br>
+Provides feedback that the transaction has been rejected due to user validation failure.<br>
 `POST https://edna.identitymind.com/im/transaction/<transaction_id>/rejected-user-failed-validation`

 Provides feedback that the transaction has been accepted by default.<br>